rightedges/japanese-maple-book/chapters/04-siting-planting.md

 **The Golden Rule**: *Morning Sun, Afternoon Shade.*
 Ideally, position the tree where it gets sun from dawn until 12:00 PM or 1:00 PM, and is shaded by a house, fence, or larger tree during the hottest part of the day (2:00 PM - 5:00 PM).

+### The Compass Guide (Aspect)
+Which way your planting site faces determines its suitability.

+*   **East-Facing (The Gold Standard)**: This is the ideal location for 90% of Japanese Maples.
+It receives the gentle, cool morning sun which dries the dew (preventing fungal issues) but is shaded by the house or wall during the scorching afternoon hours.
+*   **North-Facing (The Safe Haven)**: Offers the coolest conditions with consistent shade.
+This is perfect for the sensitive "Variegated" group (like 'Ukigumo') or "Full Moon" maples which scorch easily.
+However, in deep shade, red trees may turn green and fall color might be less intense.
+*   **South-Facing (The Heat Trap)**: This is high-risk.
+A south-facing wall reflects heat, creating a microclimate often 10 degrees hotter than the rest of the garden.
+Only plant the toughest cultivars here (e.g., 'Seiryu', 'Bloodgood') and ensure they are well-mulched and watered.
+*   **West-Facing (The Danger Zone)**: This aspect receives the late afternoon sun (3 PM - 7 PM), which coincides with the hottest air temperatures of the day.
+This combination is lethal for delicate leaves.
+Avoid planting dissectums or variegated maples here unless they are shaded by a larger tree.

 ### Wind Protection
 Recall that *Acer palmatum* is an understory tree.
 It hates consistent, drying wind.
 *   **Hot Wind**: Causes leaf scorch (crispy edges) even if the soil is wet.